Shrek (franchise): Attractions

+Universal Studios Florida's DreamWorks Land includes a recreation of Shrek's cottage, Shrek's Swamp Meet, Shrek's Swamp for Little Ogres, Mama Luna Feline Fiesta, King Harold's Swamp Symphony, and the kiosk Swamp Snacks.

+Universal Kids Resort will include themed lands based on the Shrek and Puss in Boots franchises.

 Internet fandom

-An underground fandom of the Shrek film series emerged on the internet.
+An underground fandom of the Shrek film series emerged on the Internet.
 With the fanbase described by some as having an ironic liking towards the series, there have been several sexually explicit memes based on the titular character.
 The most notable example is a 2013 metameme based on a fanmade video called "Shrek is love, Shrek is life".
-Fans of Shrek are known as "Brogres", a take on the name "Bronies", the fans of the show My Little Pony: Friendship is Magic outside of the shows intended audience.
-A "Shrek Filmmaker" movement of Source Filmmaker animators making videos based on the internet's obsession towards the character has also occurred.
+Fans of Shrek are known as "Brogres", a take on the name "Bronies", the fans of the show My Little Pony: Friendship Is Magic outside of the shows intended audience.
+A "Shrek Filmmaker" movement of Source Filmmaker animators making videos based on the Internet's obsession towards the character has also occurred.

 Since 2014, Madison, Wisconsin has celebrated the annual Shrekfest with costume and onion-eating contests, themed merchandise, and other festivities.
 In November 2018, comedy group 3GI, organizer of Shrekfest, released a shot-for-shot parody remake of the film Shrek made by a crew of over 200 artists, titled Shrek Retold.